esrlabs/bake/documentation/syntax/adapt_configs.rst

 Lists
 ---------

-Additionally to the wildcards, several strings can be specified.
+Additionally to the wildcards, a list of projects/configs can be specified separared with ";".

 Example: